 In addition to holidays, employees may also need to take time off for other activities or events in their life.
-Glasgow Life recognises this and offers an extensive range of leave provisions, designed to support the needs of employees, and the Company alike.
-These include:
+Glasgow Life recognises this and offers an extensive range of leave provisions, designed to support the needs of employees, and the Company alike which are explained in more detail throughout this document.